Reference-Free Image Quality Assessment for Virtual Try-On via Human Feedback: Introduction

 \section{Introduction}

-Image-based Virtual Try-On (VTON) aims to synthesize a realistic composite image of a target person wearing a given garment, conditioned on a person image and a garment image.
+Given a person image and a garment image, image-based virtual try-on (VTON) synthesizes a try-on image of the person wearing the target garment.
 In the fashion e-commerce domain, it has attracted considerable attention as a means of providing an online try-on experience and bridging the gap between online and in-store shopping.
 Despite its growing practical importance, reliable evaluation remains a fundamental challenge.
-In real-world deployment, ground-truth images of the same person wearing the target garment are typically unavailable, making reference-based metrics such as Structural Similarity Index (SSIM)~\cite{ssim} and Learned Perceptual Image Patch Similarity (LPIPS)~\cite{lpips} inapplicable.
-In contrast, distribution-level metrics such as Fréchet Inception Distance (FID)~\cite{fid} and Kernel Inception Distance (KID)~\cite{kid} measure dataset-level statistics and fail to reflect the quality of individual generated images.
-Recent works have explored evaluation methods specifically designed for virtual try-on that do not require ground-truth images~\cite{vtonqa, vtonvllm, vtbench}.
-While these approaches represent meaningful progress toward task-specific and reference-free evaluation, comprehensive validation against large-scale human user studies remains scarce.
-Furthermore, the lack of publicly available implementations and standardized evaluation benchmarks makes it difficult to conduct reproducible evaluations and to support steady progress in the virtual try-on community.
+In real-world deployment, ground-truth images of the same person wearing the target garment are typically unavailable, rendering reference-based metrics such as Structural Similarity Index (SSIM)~\cite{ssim} and Learned Perceptual Image Patch Similarity (LPIPS)~\cite{lpips} impractical.
+Although large-scale user studies can offer reliable assessments, they are costly, time-consuming, and difficult to deploy in production settings.
+Distribution-level metrics such as Fréchet Inception Distance (FID)~\cite{fid} and Kernel Inception Distance (KID)~\cite{kid}, on the other hand, capture dataset-level statistics but fail to assess the perceptual quality of individual generated images.
+Recent efforts have introduced virtual try-on evaluation methods that do not rely on ground-truth images~\cite{vtonqa, vtonvllm, vtbench}.
+While these methods mark important progress toward task-specific, reference-free evaluation, their alignment with large-scale human judgments remains insufficiently validated.
+Moreover, the lack of publicly available implementations and standardized benchmarks hinders reproducible evaluation and limits sustained progress in the virtual try-on community.